 Karbon is committed to eradicating modern slavery and human trafficking in all areas of the business and supply chain.

 As part of our existing procurement process, we undertake an assessment of new suppliers which includes criteria on ethical and sustainability issues, including labour rights and modern slavery.
 We expect all those in our supply chain and contractors to comply with our values.

 We will continue to use performance indicators to measure how successful we have been in ensuring that modern slavery is not taking place in any part of our business or supply chains.
 Performance indicators include the delivery of mandatory training for employees engaged in recruitment and procurement activities; the updating of supplier contracts to reflect obligations for Modern Slavery Act compliance.

-Training for employees
+Training for staff

 We provide advice and guidance to those teams who have direct responsibility for relevant supply chains, plus our ‘customer facing’ teams who regularly enter homes to ensure a high level of understanding of the risks of modern slavery.
 For example, we provide essential safeguarding guidance which covers how to spot the signs and indicators of modern slavery.